Georgie Salter

 Georgina Hera Salter (née Hapuku; 2 December 1950 – 28 November 2018) was a New Zealand netball coach and international netball player.

 Biography

+Salter was born in Raetihi, in the central North Island, but spent much of her life in and around Oamaru in Otago.

 Salter was a member of the national netball team, the Silver Ferns, from 1974 to 1975.
 She coached the Otago Rebels to win the inaugural Coca-Cola Cup in 1998, and guided Otago to the national provincial title in the same year.

 In the 2019 New Year Honours, Salter was appointed a Member of the New Zealand Order of Merit for services to netball.
 The Queen's approval of the award took effect on 27 November 2018, prior to the date of decease.